Bureau of Sanitation (914) 422-1217

 - Recycle metal cans and plastic bottles.
-You might also have steel cans from cranberry sauce or jugs and bottles of juice and milk.
+You may have steel cans from cranberry sauce or jugs and bottles of juice and milk.
 Empty metal cans and empty plastic bottles and jugs can also typically go in your home recycling bin.

 - Leave the liquids behind.
 Show your thanks for recycling and recycling workers by making sure food scraps and liquids are not disposed of in your recycling bin.

-- And the soiled pie pans too.
+- Soiled pie pans DO NOT get recycled.
 Soiled disposable foil bakeware and pans, such as those used for pies, casseroles, and breads, should not go in your recycling bin.

 - Check before you toss.
 If you’re unsure if an item can go in your recycling bin, check your municipality’s recycling rules or those provided by your recycling hauler.